chengwenxi/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 }
 ```

-- The `type` is the identifier of the NFT type/class.
+- The `denom` is the unique key of one NFT class, like the address of an erc721 contract on Ethereum.
-- The `name` is a descriptive name of this NFT type.
+- The `symbol` is an abbreviated name of one NFT class.
-- The `symbol` is the symbol usually shown on exchanges for this NFT type.
+- The `name` is a descriptive name of one NFT class.
-- The `description` is a detailed description of this NFT type.
+- The `description` is a detailed description of one NFT class, which extends the function of erc721.

 #### NFT